-1. By pledge of "eligible securities" with an aggregate "market value" as provided by the NPCL, equal to the aggregate deposits from the categories designated in Exhibit A attached hereto.
+- 1. By pledge of "eligible securities" with an aggregate "market value" as provided by the NPCL, equal to the aggregate deposits from the categories designated in Exhibit A attached hereto. - 2.
+By an eligible "irrevocable letter of credit" issued by a qualified bank other than the bank with the deposits in favor of the Corporation for a term not to exceed 90 days with an

-- 2. By an eligible "irrevocable letter of credit" issued by a qualified bank other than the bank with the deposits in favor of the Corporation for a term not to exceed 90 days with an aggregate value equal to 140% of the aggregate deposits and the agreed upon interest, if any.
-A qualified bank is one whose commercial paper and other unsecured short-term debt obligations - 3.
-Are rated in one of the three highest rating categories by at least one nationally recognized statistical rating organization or by a bank in compliance with applicable federal minimum risk-based capital requirements. - 4.
+- 3. Are rated in one of the three highest rating categories by at least one nationally recognized statistical rating organization or by a bank in compliance with applicable federal minimum risk-based capital requirements. - 4.
 By an eligible surety bond payable to the Corporation for an amount at least equal to 100% of the aggregate deposits and the agreed upon interest executed by an insurance company authorized to do business in New York State, whose claims-paying ability is rated in the highest rating category by at least two nationally recognized statistical rating organizations.
 The terms and conditions of any eligible surety shall be approved by the governing board.